NancyZhang26/silly_blog/posts/clubbingpackagept3.9.md

 ***<u>It is like a dream come true.
 It is like a dream come true.***</u>

 The big banners looked exactly like the ticket flyers.
 I mean, what else are they supposed to look like?
-But that is my dream for a whole month.
+But that has been my dream for a whole month.
 Only a month and it is here right in front of my eyes.
 I was playing Fisher and Mau P sets when I was working, dozing in the office, sending emails, brushing my teeth, running, showering, putting on make-up, being silly in front of the mirror.
 Now ***<u>they will be right in front of me with hundreds of other ravers.***</u> Man!

 ![Palm Tree Music Festival Flyer](/img/palm_tree/palm_tree_flyer.jpg)
 <small>IYKYK...</small>